Knockcroghery: Burning of Knockcroghery

 On 20 June 1921, British Army Colonel Commandant Thomas Stanton Lambert's motorcar was ambushed by the Westmeath Irish Volunteers in Glassan.
 The Volunteers had planned to capture Lambert and hold him until a prisoner exchange was arranged in return for General Seán Mac Eoin.
 When Lambert's motorcar did not stop at the barricade on the Glassan Road, the IRA men opened fire.
 Lambert suffered bullet wounds and died the next day.
 British military intelligence mistakenly believed that the killers had come across Lough Ree from the Galey Bay/Knockcroghery area.

 At approximately 1 a.m. on 21 June 1921, a group of Black and Tans wearing civilian clothing and masks descended on Knockcroghery from the Athlone direction, in retaliation for the attack on Colonel Commandant Lambert the day before.
 They arrived in four lorries and parked at St Patrick's Church.
 Reportedly drunk, they fired shots into the air, ordered the people outside, and began setting fire to their homes.
 The residents were given no opportunity to get dressed or to save their houses or possessions.
-The Black and Tans easily set fire to the thatched roofs of the cottages using petrol, and most burned to the ground very quickly.
+The summer having been particularly dry, the Black and Tans easily set fire to the thatched roofs of the cottages using petrol, and most burned to the ground very quickly.
 Murray's, Flanagan's and the presbytery were not so easy to set alight, due to their slate roofs.

 Michael O'Callaghan described the scene:

-"the raiding forces drove up and down the village, firing shots at random, cursing loudly, and laughing at the plight of the people of Knockcroghery.
-The people were terrified, particularly the children, whose cries of fear added to the terrible scene."